Gorenstein and Cohen-Macaulay Matching Complexes

 \section{Abstract}

 Let $H$ be a simple undirected graph.
 The family of all matchings of $H$ forms a simplicial complex called the matching complex of $H$.
 Here , we give a classification of all graphs with a Gorenstein matching complex.
 Also we study when the matching complex of $H$ is Cohen-Macaulay and, in certain classes of graphs, we fully characterize those graphs which have a Cohen-Macaulay matching complex.
-In particular, we characterize when the matching complex of a graph with girth at least 5 or a complete graph or a complete bipartite graph with one part size less than 5 is Cohen-Macaulay.
+In particular, we characterize when the matching complex of a graph with girth at least 5 or a complete graph is Cohen-Macaulay.

 {Keywords}: Cohen-Macaulay ring; Gorenstein ring; Matching complex; Line graph; Edge ideal; \\ {Mathematics Subject Classification (2020):} 13F55; 05E40; 05E45.